Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Overview and results

 In Section~\ref{sec:melting_order} we consider two simple ways of breaking the symmetry in the initial state: a global rotation and an increase of the temperature.
 In both cases we find a \begin{quote} \emph{nontrivial scaling behaviour in the limit where the time is large and comparable with the correlation length of semilocal operators.} \end{quote} The latter, indeed, diverges in the limit of exact symmetry (while being finite at the symmetric point): the limit corresponds to recovering the symmetry without allowing semilocal operators to have a nonzero expectation value, finally leading to the breakdown of cluster decomposition.

 \subparagraph{Organisation of the rest of the paper:} \begin{description} \item[Section~\ref{s:long_time_limit}] It reviews some established results on relaxation after global quenches in quantum spin chains.
 Section~\ref{ss:WIK} presents the general picture in a descriptive way, whereas Section~\ref{sec:stationary_behaviour} goes into more details about the late-time description.
 Two simple examples supporting the validity of the picture are exhibited.
-Section~\ref{ss:failure} points out when the standard description fails, exhibiting also a suspected counterexample in a generic system. \item[Section~\ref{s:beyond}] It is the core of the paper, where the failure of the standard picture is explained and a theory able to overcome those problems is developed from scratch.
+Section~\ref{ss:failure} points out when the long-time description of the relaxation based on quasilocal conserved quantities fails, exhibiting also a suspected counterexample in a generic system. \item[Section~\ref{s:beyond}] It is the core of the paper, where the failure of the (generalised) Gibbs ensembles composed of quasilocal integrals of motion is explained and a theory able to overcome those problems is developed from scratch.
 Since the issue has deep roots in the mathematical structure underlying the representation of local observables in infinite spin chains, the section is more abstract than the rest of the paper.
 Section~\ref{sec:duality} describes a Kramers-Wannier duality transformation introducing ingredients that will be used in the following.
 Section~\ref{sec:semilocality_hidden_symmetry_breaking} explains how a state can have distinct representations in different theories of local observables.
 Section~\ref{sec:semilocalGGE} formalises the structure revealed in the previous section and defines the semilocal statistical ensembles able to capture the infinite time limit. \item[Section~\ref{s:signatures}] It describes some effects of persistent semilocal order.
 Section~\ref{ss:RDMtheory} shows that the notion of subsystem changes across different theories of local observables, culminating in a formula that expresses a reduced density matrix in a theory in terms of reduced density matrices of a different theory.
 Section~\ref{ss:excess} studies the excess of R\'enyi entropy induced by a local perturbation.
 The asymptotic behaviour of the excess of entropy is computed analytically in an exactly solvable model, exhibiting an unusual log behaviour that is interpreted as a consequence of semilocal order.
 Section~\ref{sec:melting_order} shows that, despite semilocal order being fragile under symmetry-breaking perturbations, it leaves clear marks in the time evolution of the expectation value of local operators. \item[Section~\ref{s:discussion}] It collects additional comments and a list of open problems. \end{description}